sauravverma810/sauravverma810/README.md

 I’m a passionate developer who loves turning ideas into modern, scalable, and user-friendly applications.
 I enjoy solving problems, learning new technologies, and building projects that solve real-world problems.

-I work across **frontend, backend, and AI development**, from creating responsive user interfaces and REST APIs to managing databases, containerizing applications, deploying projects, and exploring AI-powered solutions.
+I work across **frontend, backend, databases, and AI development**, from creating responsive user interfaces and REST APIs to designing databases, containerizing applications, deploying projects, and exploring AI-powered solutions.

 ### 🚀 What I Bring to the Table